Cohesive System Model

 Vision

-Software has mature languages for implementation, but system-level design still lives mostly in prose, diagrams, patterns, and conventions.
-Cohesive treats that gap as a language-design problem: define reusable system constructs, give them semantics, and realize them through compiler-driven projection.
+Software has mature languages for implementation, but system-level meaning still lives mostly in prose, diagrams, patterns, code, and conventions.
+Cohesive makes that meaning explicit as a directly inspectable semantic graph authored through readable artifacts and realized through compilers.

 Teams can talk about system design in natural language.
 They can implement the design in programming languages.
 What is missing is the language layer between them: a reusable semantic representation for entities, transitions, invariants, relations, projections, policies, workflows, effects, boundaries, infrastructure requirements, and agent-facing context.

 Today those constructs are usually implicit in local implementation.
-Because there is no portable system-level IR, every layer has to rediscover and reconnect the same meaning through boilerplate, adapters, duplicated contracts, generated glue, and convention.
+Because there is no shared system-level model, every layer has to rediscover and reconnect the same meaning through boilerplate, adapters, duplicated contracts, generated glue, and convention.

 Vision